Monday, August 22, 2011

-DIY Pizza Lunchables {Another Back to School Lunch Box Idea}
+DIY Pizza Lunchables {Back to School Lunch Box Idea}

 Prepare pizza dough according to recipe.
 Separate dough into 18-20 golf ball size pizza dough balls.
 Set aside and let the dough rest for about 10 minutes.
 Preheat oven to 400 degrees.
 On a floured surface roll out each pizza dough ball into a 5 inch circle.

 Place each pizza round on a pizza pan or baking stone.
+Using a fork prick a few holes to keep the dough from bubbling.
 Bake for 8-10 minutes or until the bottoms are very lightly brown.
 Remove from oven and let cool before removing from pizza pan.

 When completely cool place in a gallon size freezer bag and store in the freezer until ready to use.

 To assemble Lunchables add two pizza crusts to a plastic container with a lid.
-Add about 2-3 tablespoons pizza sauce to a snack size zip lock bag and seal (I fold in half).
+Add about 2-3 tablespoons pizza sauce to a snack size zip lock bag or small container and seal.
 Add mozzarella, cheddar cheese and pepperoni if using to a second bag and seal.
 I added about 1/2 cup cheese.

-Place everything into a plastic container (I use the Great Value Sandwich Containers) and place a plastic spoon inside to spread the pizza sauce.
+Place everything into a plastic container with a lid and place a plastic spoon inside to spread the pizza sauce.
 Close or snap shut and add to your child's lunch box.

 Let your child assemble their lunchable at school and enjoy!!!!
 My kids said they taste just like the real thing .
 Score for mom!!!!